PaarthSonkiya/hatch/docs/risk-register.md

 - **Enclosure ingress (R1.3)** — the only "silent failure" mode that could meaningfully damage outcomes.
 Mitigations are aggressive but field validation in Phase 2 is the only true test.
 - **Town council non-engagement (R2.1)** — the only risk that could materially constrain the demonstration scope, though the technical scope is preserved by the all-NTU fallback.

 No risk in this register threatens the project's existence.
-The system is designed with graceful failure modes throughout, and the pre-grant work has eliminated all design risk: the grant funds execution of an already-designed system.
+The system is designed with graceful failure modes throughout.

 ---